broadinstitute/cromwell/docs/filesystems/HTTP.md

 ### Caveats

-Using http inputs in Cromwell can produce some unexpected behavior:
+Using HTTP inputs in Cromwell can produce some unexpected behavior:
 - Files specified by http URIs will be renamed locally, so programs that rely on file extensions or other filenaming conventions may not function properly
 - Files located in the same remote HTTP-defined directory will not be colocated locally.
 This can cause problems if a program is expecting an index file (e.g. `.fai`) to appear in the same directory as the associated data file (e.g. `.fa`) without specifying the index location.